 The deck leaks begin to feel overwelming.
 It is unclear how bad the damage is or if it can be solved.
 The surveyor indicated that the port water tank deck fill plate was leaking in the picture below.
 The hose is original.
 However, this was not the source of the leak.
 It wasn't the midship cleat (with no backing plate) either.

-The midship mooring chock showed signs of leaking but not to the extent but not to the extent or location of the damage.
+The midship mooring chock showed signs of leaking but not to the extent or location of the damage.
 The culprit was the port deck scupper which had a crack along the bottom edge.
+It is simply poorly done

 It wasn't clear from the surface how much of the wood was rotten.
 It was all removed from inside the bookcase.
 Inside the bulwarks, on the backside of the scupper there was a mass of polyester puddy that had to be ground away.
 On the outside there was a thick layer of fairing compound.
-Perhaps an unsuccessful repair.
-Inside appears to be the original construction and yet another example of the lowest quality work.
+It seems a previous unsuccessful repair.
+Inside appears to be the original construction and yet another example of the factory work.

 The paneling had to be ripped out.
 The plywood rotted and delaminated.
-We saved the teak battens that were glued on top of the plywood.
+We saved the cielling battens that were glued on top of the plywood (typical of interior grade paneling).